-As of December 31, 2017, the Company reported the following financial commitments, consisting of guarantees in connection to its participation in the non-consolidated company Techgen:
+As of December 31, 2018, the Company reported the following financial commitments, consisting of guarantees in connection to its participation in the non-consolidated company Techgen:

-- A corporate guarantee covering 22% of the obligations of Techgen under a syndicated loan agreement.
-Proceeds from the syndicated loan amounted to \$800 million and were used by Techgen for the construction of the facility.
-As of December 31, 2017, the outstanding loan amounted to \$720 million and, as a result, the amount guaranteed by the Company was approximately \$158 million.
-The main covenants under the corporate guarantee include the Company's commitment to maintain its participation in Techgen or the right to purchase at least 22% of Techgen's firm energy, and compliance with a maximum permitted leverage ratio.
-The Company is in compliance with such covenants. - A corporate guarantee covering 22% of the outstanding value of natural gas transportation capacity agreements entered into by Techgen with Kinder Morgan Gas Natural de Mexico S. de R.L. de C.V., and Kinder Morgan Texas Pipeline LLC for a natural gas purchasing capacity of 150,000 million BTU per day starting on August 1, 2016 and ending on July 31, 2036.
-As of December 31, 2017, our exposure under the guarantee in connection with these agreements amounted to \$58.2 million.
+- Tenaris issued a corporate guarantee covering 22% of the obligations of Techgen under a syndicated loan agreement between Techgen and several banks, which was used in the construction of the facility.
+The main covenants under the corporate guarantee are Tenaris's commitment to maintain its participation in Techgen or the right to purchase at least 22% of Techgen's firm energy, and compliance with a maximum permitted leverage ratio.
+As of December 31, 2018, the amount outstanding under the loan agreement was \$600 million and, as a result, the amount guaranteed by Tenaris was approximately \$132 million.
+For a description of the refinancing of the syndicated loan agreement, the release of Tenaris's corporate guarantee and the stand-by letters of credit supporting certain covenants under the new facility, see Item 5.
+G. "Recent Developments Techgen refinancing" below. - Tenaris issued a corporate guarantee covering 22% of the outstanding value of natural gas transportation capacity agreements entered into by Techgen with Kinder Morgan Gas Natural de Mexico S. de R.L. de C.V., and Kinder Morgan Texas Pipeline LLC for a natural gas purchasing capacity of 150,000 million BTU per day starting on August 1, 2016 and ending on July 31, 2036.
+As of December 31, 2018, our exposure under the guarantee in connection with these agreements amounted to \$55.1 million.

-In addition, we have various off-balance sheet commitments, as described in note 25 "Contingencies, commitments and restrictions on the distribution of profits - (ii) Commitmens and other purchase orders" to our audited consolidated financial statements included in this annual report.
+In addition, we have various off-balance sheet commitments, as described in note 24 "Contingencies, commitments and restrictions on the distribution of profits - (ii) Commitments and other purchase orders" to our audited consolidated financial statements included in this annual report.